Skip to main content

 Before you commit to the next opportunity, run the same check forward: what changes in your ledger, what becomes ambiguous, and what documentation you will need from day one.

 Start from your compliance ledger, not memory.
-Classify each entry as work performed abroad, personal travel, or work performed in Spain, then verify the current regime limit as Add current regime limit after verification.
-If the applicable threshold is not verified, treat the result as provisional and escalate before filing, especially when a trip mixes business and personal time or a payment spans multiple countries.
+Classify each entry as work performed abroad, personal travel, or work performed in Spain, then verify the current regime limit before you rely on the result.
+If the applicable threshold is not verified, treat the outcome as provisional and escalate before filing, especially when a trip mixes business and personal time or a payment spans multiple countries.

 Not always, and this point is fact-dependent.
 Keep personal travel separate from work performed abroad in your records, split mixed trips by date and activity, and escalate when purpose is mixed or another country may assert taxing rights.